freepink/Python3_Practice/tutorials/Huang/OOP/0_introduction_OOP.md

-#Oriented-Object Program Introduction Note
+#Object-Oriented Programming Introduction Note

 Original Tutorial from (__*黄浩杰*__ )
 Link: [https://www.youtube.com/watch?v=myuSbEHFLBA](https://www.youtube.com/watch?v=myuSbEHFLBA)
 `That's not me, I'm just taking the note.`

-###1.
-What is the Class and Object?
+### What is the Class and Object?
 ___
 Example (a) - __SEAT__